klhowell/squinter/README.md

 read their properties and contents.
 Other than several compression algorithms, the only part of the SquashFS specification that is known to not be supported is extended attributes.

 Squinter is still experimental and should not be considered ready for production use.
+Consumers should expect APIs to change frequently.
+Only happy paths have been tested, and broken or maliciously constructed SquashFS filesystems *will* result in bad data and/or crashes.

 ## Usage
 Add the following to your `Cargo.toml`: